Lake Skadar: Vitoja Spring

+Vitoja Spring is a large karst spring system on the northeastern shore of the lake, near the settlement of Hasanoj and close to the Božaj border crossing with Albania.

+The spring is part of the hydrological system feeding the lake.
+The lake receives significant inflow from over 200 temporary and permanent karst springs, many of which are sublacustrine (under the lake surface).
+The Vitoja system consists of one main spring that feeds into two conjoined small spring lakes, along with several sublacustrine spring zones.
+An additional five side springs are located within 150 meters west of the main spring.
+During periods of high water, the entire spring system becomes submerged under the lake level.
+The springs emerge at the geological boundary between massive limestone and the alluvial deposits of Lake Skadar.

 Geology

 Lake Skadar is presumably an ancient lake, although it is a relatively young ancient lake.

 Most authors agree that the Lake Skadar basin is of tectonic origin which had been formed due to the complex folding and faulting within north eastern wing of Old Montenegro anticlinorium (High Karst Zone).
 These movements took place during the Cenozoic period.
 The lake basin has been formed as the result of sinking of blocks in the Neogene period or even in Paleogene.
 In the Miocene and the Pliocene marine conditions prevailed in the Zeta Plain, which was sunk at the beginning of the upper Miocene, and that the sea inundated this plain up to Podgorica during the Pliocene.
 Radoman (1985) pointed out that sea must have destroyed all the freshwater populations on this plane and in the Lake Skadar area.
 The connection of Lake Skadar with the sea was interrupted during the younger Pliocene.
 The question of the origin of its water is of particular interest for biologists as these waters may have provided its first species and been the basis for its present high degree of endemism.